-The policy is implemented in a manner that recognizes the importance of the rights to freedom of speech and expression and is not interpreted to prohibit expressive conduct that is protected by the free speech and academic freedom principles.
+Consideration is given to the totality of the circumstances in which the conduct occurred.
+The policy is implemented in a manner that recognizes the importance of the rights to freedom of speech and expression and will not be interpreted to prohibit expressive conduct that is protected by the free speech and academic freedom principles discussed in Section III.F of the UC Sexual Violence and Sexual Harassment Policy (Appendix A).

-- Stalking: repeated conduct directed at a Complainant (e.g. following, monitoring, observing, surveilling, threatening, communicating or interfering with property), of a sexual or romantic nature or motivation, that would cause a reasonable person to fear for their safety, or the safety of others, or to suffer substantial emotional distress.
-Stalking of a non-sexual nature is addressed by other University policies, including but not limited to the Policy on Student Conduct and Discipline Section 102.10. - Other Prohibited Conduct includes invasion of sexual privacy; sexual intercourse with a person under the age of 18; exposing one's genitals in a public place for the purpose of sexual gratification; and failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under the Policy. - Respondent: a person alleged to have engaged in prohibited conduct and about whom a report of sexual violence, sexual harassment, other prohibited behavior, or retaliation is made. - Responsible Employee: any University employee who is not a confidential resource and who receives, in the course of employment, information that a student (undergraduate, graduate, or professional) has suffered sexual violence, sexual harassment, or other prohibited behavior must promptly notify the Title IX Officer or designee.
+Stalking: repeated conduct directed at a Complainant (e.g. following, monitoring, observing, surveilling, threatening, communicating or interfering with property), of a sexual or romantic nature or motivation, that would cause a reasonable person to fear for their safety, or the safety of others, or to suffer substantial emotional distress.
+Stalking of a non-sexual nature is addressed by other University policies, including but not limited to the Policy on Student Conduct and Discipline Section 102.10.

+- Other Prohibited Conduct includes invasion of sexual privacy; sexual intercourse with a person under the age of 18; exposing one's genitals in a public place for the purpose of sexual gratification; and failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under the Policy. - Respondent: a person alleged, in a report to the Title IX Officer, to have engaged in prohibited conduct. - Responsible Employee: any University employee who is not a confidential resource and who receives, in the course of employment, information that a student (undergraduate, graduate, or professional) has suffered sexual violence, sexual harassment, or other prohibited behavior must promptly notify the Title IX Officer or designee.
 This includes Resident Assistants, Graduate Teaching Assistants, and all other student employees, when disclosures are made to any of them in their capacities as employees.